 - Select locations with ample parking and adequate space for social distancing.
 Locations should have space for each station, area for sign-in/registration table, and be easy to navigate. - Develop a contingency plan in the event of rain or other inclement weather.
 If possible, advertise the plan in the registration flier.
 For example: In case of rain or other inclement weather, call (xxx)-xxx-xxxx for event status. - Consider technology needs such as access to power, an internet connection, or PowerPoint.
 An inverter powered by a vehicle or independent marine battery can be helpful for small power needs such as a microscope or projector.
 Always test the equipment the day before use to ensure it will provide adequate power for the length of your program.
 If available, a small generator may also be used.
 Consider using a PA system or a phone app. - Consider restroom availability.
 If the event is held near a facility such as an Extension office, library, community building, or fairgrounds, determine the policy for participants to use the facility's restrooms.
-Considerations include number of people allowed in the facility at once, sign-in procedures when entering, signage directing participants to the restrooms, and instructions for wiping down surfaces.
+Considerations include number of people allowed in the facility at once, sign-in procedures when entering indoor facilities, signage directing participants to the restrooms, and instructions for proper cleaning, sanitizing, and disinfecting of the facility's restrooms including outlining those responsible for ensuring this is done.
 Determine if the temperature check (if required by facility) and arrival checklist performed at the start of the meeting will suffice for use of the facility's restrooms to avoid duplication.
-For events without restroom facilities, consider having a portable toilet available for use.
+For events without restroom facilities, consider having a portable toilet with adequate hand-washing stations.
 You may check with the local health department on rules for providing restroom facilities.